Housing and Planning Act 2016

 The Housing and Planning Act 2016 (c.
-22) is Act of Parliament in the United Kingdom that makes widespread changes to housing policy and the planning system.
+22) is act of the Parliament of the United Kingdom that makes widespread changes to housing policy and the planning system.
 It introduces legislation to allow the sale of higher value local authority homes, introduce starter homes and "Pay to Stay" and other measures intended to promote home ownership and boost levels of housebuilding.
 The Act has been subject to a number of criticisms by those opposed to the loss of social housing promoted, the extension of right-to-buy to housing associations and possible work disincentives under "Pay to Stay".

 Background

-When the Bill was announced the Government stated that it would kick-start a "national crusade to get 1 million homes built by 2020" and transform "generation rent into generation buy".
+When the bill was announced the Government stated that it would kick-start a "national crusade to get 1 million homes built by 2020" and transform "generation rent into generation buy".

 The Housing and Planning Bill was introduced on 13 October 2015 by Secretary of State for Communities and Local Government, the Rt Hon Greg Clark MP.